sdunlap-afit/icefw/exercise2.md

 https://stackoverflow.com/questions/35042164/how-to-decrypt-using-blowfish-in-pycrypto

-Copy the required sections of the answer and update the values as needed.
+Copy the required sections from the link above and update the values as needed.
 Don't forget the offset value we identified in the disassembly step.
 Once you have the script working, decrypt the firmware and analyze the new file.

 # Decrypted file analysis